 The program is for High School aged students.
 In our selection process, we are looking for students that are pursuing hard after Christ.
-One of our goals with Servant Team is to equip students to return the following year to serve on summer staff.
+One of our goals for the Servant Team is to equip students to return the following year to serve on summer staff.
 Due to this goal, we lean toward older high school students.
-For younger students, do not hesitate to fill out the application, it is a great tool the Lord can use in your life.
-It’s a joy to hire students that we have received a previous year’s application, seeing how the Lord has matured you in the years time… that’s what we are after.
+For younger students, do not hesitate to fill out the application.
+It’s a great tool the Lord can use in your life.
+It’s a joy to hire students that we have received a previous year’s application, seeing how the Lord has matured you in the year’s time… that’s what we are after.

 Should I apply if I have to miss a few weeks?

 Yes!
 We regularly accept students that have scheduling issues.
 We understand some students have previous commitments that are unflexible.
 We normally have a few students that have school end late or start early.
-We do expect you to be here for the full commitment of 11 weeks whenever possible.
-Please inform us of your scheduling issues in your application.
+We do expect you to be here for the full commitment of 10 weeks whenever possible.
+Please inform us of any scheduling issues in your application.

 What does a day as Servant Team look like?

 Every day is different and the boys and girls have very different schedules.
-The boys start their day with personal study and then a short small group bible study.
-That flows right into breakfast, we do dishes and haul trash.
+The boys start their day with personal study and then a short small group Bible study.
+That flows right into breakfast when we clean dishes and haul trash.
 Next is the main service which flows into breakout sessions.
 Next is lunch so more trash and dishes.
 Following lunch, we do various maintenance tasks around the campus.
 After we finish the day’s tasks, time is spent on personal study.
 Dinner is next so once again trash and dishes.
 Next, we go to the evening service.
-Following evening service, we meet for Bible study.
+Following the evening service, we meet for Bible study.
 It makes for some long days, but the Lord blesses our faithfulness abundantly.

-The girls begin their day by prepping the metal building for breakfast and manning all the food stations during breakfast.
+The girls begin their day by prepping the Metal Building for breakfast and manning all the food stations during breakfast.
 After breakfast, we clean the building and head straight into the morning service.
 From the morning service, we head to breakouts and then back to prep and serve lunch.
-After lunch, we clean the metal building again before moving on to clean the bathrooms and coop.
-The girls usually get an hour of downtime where they can go play on recreation or just relax before they spend time in Bible study before dinner.
-During dinner, we get to work prepping food, serving meals, and cleaning the metal building again.
+After lunch, we clean the Metal Building again and move on to clean the bathrooms and Coop.
+The girls usually get an hour of downtime where they can play on recreation or just relax before spending time in Bible study before dinner.
+During dinner, we get to work prepping food, serving meals and cleaning the Metal Building again.
 We then gather for another teaching session.
 As girls, we try to attend all the main services throughout the summer.
-We also join together for a few teaching sessions a week specifically prepared for the Servant Team girls.
+We also join for a few weekly teaching sessions prepared for the Servant Team girls.
 We also try to meet one on one with each girl throughout the week for personal discipleship as well as meet as a large group throughout the week for discussion.
-The girls also work in the snack shack on Monday night and Saturday morning.
+The girls also work in the Snack Shack on Monday night and Saturday morning.

-How many people get accepted for Servant Team?
+How many people get accepted for the Servant Team?

 Where will we be staying?

-The Servant Team boys stay together on campus.
+The Servant Team boys stay together in a staff cabin.
 There will be 1 or 2 summer staff staying with you in your room too.
-The girls are divided among the summer staff girls rooms.
+The girls are divided among the summer staff girls’ rooms.